macluiggy/imagine-apps-test-node/README.md

-# Prueba técnica - Imagine Apps
+# Technical Test - Imagine Apps

-Este repositorio contiene mi solución a la prueba técnica de Imagine Apps.
+This repository contains my solution to the Imagine Apps technical test.

-## Tecnologías utilizadas
+## Technologies used

 - Node.js
 - Express